 Infusions administered in a hospital setting are not eligible for reimbursement unless the provider receives prior approval from Medical Mutual that the medical necessity criteria have been met.

 New requests and renewals of a previously approved medication will be subject to site of care management.
-Please note the site of care criteria will not apply to members ages 18 and under.
+Please note the site of care criteria will not apply to members under the age of 18.
 The standard prior authorization will apply, but the site of care questions will not.

 You can view the list of medications subject to site of care management or view the list of medications requiring prior approval (including those subject to site of care management) or considered investigational.